IronMan Weymouth 2023 race report

 Intro

-In September 2023, I embarked on an adventure that tested more than just my stamina; it tested the waterproof capabilities of everything I owned.
+In September 2023, I embarked on an adventure that tested not only my stamina but also the waterproof capabilities of everything I owned.
 Let me take you through the highs, the lows, and the soggy middles of the IronMan 70.3 Weymouth.

 Goals